 Composed by ad men Bill Backer and Billy Davis along with the British hit songwriting team of Roger Cook and Roger Greenaway, "I'd Like to Teach the World to Sing" hit it big as a 45 released by the Hillside Singers.
 According to the Billboard Book of One-Hit Wonders, this was a group assembled by veteran producer Al Ham specifically to generate a record out of the Coke commercial, an idea he'd hatched along with Metromedia president Jack Wiedenman.
 That version hit #13 on Billboard, while a version by Australia's New Seekers climbed up to #7 in early '72.
 According to an article on the Coca-Cola website, the New Seekers were who the writers always had in mind to record it, but the group had scheduling conflicts, which they were able to resolve easily enough when they saw the Hillside Singers' version taking off.
-Hence the claims of Billboard ad from Nov.
+Hence the claims of a Billboard ad from Nov.
 20, 1971, claiming the New Seekers' version to be the "original."

 Note the early seventies tendency toward child imagery being put to use for the Hillside Singers' album cover above.